Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Summary and conclusion

 \section{Summary and conclusion}

-We performed the numerical calculations that were intended for the initial computations using the lattices of the small volumes of the coarse lattice spacing under the research collaboration.
-We investigated the effects of the external magnetic fields on the monopoles, spectra of the overlap Dirac operator, instantons, chiral symmetry breaking, and mass of the eta-prime meson.
+We have performed numerical calculations that were intended for initial computations using lattices of small volumes of coarse lattice spacing under the research collaboration.
+We investigated the effects of external magnetic fields on the monopoles, spectra of the overlap Dirac operator, instantons, chiral symmetry breaking, and the mass of the eta-prime meson.

-First, we examined the effect of the external magnetic fields on the longest monopole loops at the low and finite temperatures.
-Our findings revealed that the length of the longest monopole loops increases at the low temperature as the intensity of the external magnetic fields increases, whereas it decreases at the finite temperature.
-Moreover, the absolute value of the Polyakov loops at the low temperature remains unchanged when the strength of the external magnetic fields grows, whereas the value rises at the finite temperature.
+First, we examined the effect of external magnetic fields on the longest monopole loops at low and high temperatures.
+Our findings revealed that the length of the longest monopole loops increases at low temperature as the intensity of external magnetic fields increases while it decreases at high temperature.
+Moreover, the absolute value of the Polyakov loops at low temperature remains unchanged when the strength of external magnetic fields grows while the value rises at high temperature.

 Second, we calculated the eigenvalues and eigenvectors of the overlap Dirac operator.
-We demonstrated that the spectral density at the low temperature slightly decreases by increasing the intensity of the external magnetic fields, whereas the spectral density at the finite temperature is slightly affected only around the gap near $\lambda^{\text{imp}}$ $\sim$ 900 [MeV].
-We demonstrated that in full QCD at finite temperature, the spectral density near zero eigenvalues is suppressed compared to the spectral density in quenched QCD.
+We demonstrated that the spectral density at low temperature slightly decreases with increasing the intensity of external magnetic fields while the spectral density at high temperature is slightly affected only around the gap near $\lambda^{\text{imp}}$ $\sim$ 900 [MeV].
+We demonstrated that in full QCD at high temperature, the spectral density near zero eigenvalues is suppressed compared to the spectral density in quenched QCD.

-Next, we examined the impacts of the external magnetic fields on the fluctuations of the eigenvalues by comparing the distributions of the nearest-neighbor spacing and the computed results of the spectral rigidity with the predictions of GRMT.
-Our study demonstrated that the distributions of the nearest-neighbor spacing at both the low and finite temperatures remain consistent with the prediction of GRMT, indicating that the external magnetic fields do not influence them.
-We found that, at the low temperature, the spectral rigidity is consistent with the prediction of GRMT.
-However, at the finite temperature, the spectral rigidity does not agree with the predictions of GRMT, and the external magnetic fields affect the spectral rigidity.
+Next we examined the impacts of external magnetic fields on eigenvalue fluctuations by comparing the distributions of the nearest-neighbor spacing and the computed spectral rigidity results with the GRMT predictions.
+Our study demonstrated that the distributions of the nearest-neighbor spacing at both low and high temperatures remain consistent with the GRMT prediction, indicating that external magnetic fields do not influence them.
+We found that, at low temperature, the spectral rigidity is consistent with the GRMT prediction.
+However, at high temperature, the spectral rigidity does not agree with the GRMT predictions and external magnetic fields affect the spectral rigidity.